 - Mold the ends together and do a three-way braid pinching the ends together to seal in the filling.
 Bake for about 25 minutes.

 To bake this mix in your oven, follow the directions on the package.

-1. Place the mix in your stand-type mixer along with the yeast (if any) and melted butter or oil (if any).
+- Place the mix in your stand-type mixer along with the yeast and melted butter or oil (if called for on package directions).
 Add water.
-Use 110-degree water instead of 80 degrees.
+Use 110°F water instead of 80°F.

 - With the dough hook, mix slowly until the dough ball forms.
 Turn the speed to medium high and mix for five to ten minutes until the gluten forms and the dough becomes stretchy and elastic.

 - Place the dough in a large greased bowl, cover, and let rise until doubled, about one hour, depending on room temperature.

 - Preheat your oven to 350°F. Turn the dough onto a lightly greased or floured work area and form your loaf.
 Place your dough in a 9 x 5-inch pan or other pan and let rise until the size has doubWhen the bread has raised, place the loaf on the center rack of the oven.
 Bake for 30 minutes or until the bread is done.
 The internal temperature should reach 190 degrees.
 Remove the loaf from the pan and let it cool slightly before slicing.